- The marriage lasted at least 10 years.

 - You are single or, if you have remarried, you did not do so until after you turned 60 (50 if disabled).

-As with widows and widowers, waiting until you reach full retirement age, or FRA — currently 66, gradually rising to 67 over the next several years — entitles you to receive 100 percent of the amount your late ex was getting from Social Security when he or she died.
+As with widows and widowers, waiting until you reach the full retirement age (FRA) for survivors — currently 66, gradually rising to 67 over the next several years — entitles you to receive 100 percent of the amount your late ex was getting from Social Security when he or she died.
 (If the deceased never claimed benefits, you will get what he or she was eligible to receive.)
 Claiming survivor benefits before you reach full retirement age reduces the amount of your benefit, except as noted below.

 If you are caring for a child from the marriage who is under the age of 16 or is disabled, you will receive 75 percent of the deceased ex-spouse’s benefit.